Julio Torres

-Julio Torres (born February 11, 1987) is a Salvadoran-American writer, comedian, and actor.
+Julio Torres (born February 11, 1987) is a Salvadoran writer, comedian, and actor.
 He is known as a writer for Saturday Night Live and as the co-creator, writer, and executive producer of the HBO series Los Espookys and Fantasmas.
 Both of Torres' HBO series won a Peabody Award.
 He previously wrote for The Chris Gethard Show on truTV.
 He directed, wrote, and starred in the surrealist comedy film Problemista.

 Early life and education

 Torres was born on February 11, 1987, in San Salvador, El Salvador.
 His father, Julio, is a civil engineer and his mother, Tita, is an architect and fashion designer.
 His grandmother was told by a fortune teller that one of her descendants would be successful in New York City which his mother believed to be Torres.

 He grew up during the last years of the Salvadoran Civil War and remembers hiding under the dining table with his mother; however, he describes his childhood as idyllic.
 Torres grew up in an apartment above his mother's clothing store where she would sew both his and his sister's clothes.
 He had few friends in his youth and spent his time creating elaborate stories for Barbies and miniature toy cars.
-At age 11, his grandfather died and Torres moved with his family to a farmhouse outside the city, where his mother grew up, after his mother's clothing store went out of business.
+When Torres was 11, his grandfather died and Torres moved with his family to a farmhouse outside the city, where his mother had grown up, after his mother's clothing store went out of business.

 Torres attended a private high school in San Salvador after he and his sister received scholarships.
 After high school, he enrolled in a two-year advertising program and later worked at an ad agency.
 He made a presentation to his relatives to convince them to pay for Torres to attend college in New York and moved to Manhattan in 2009 after applying to Eugene Lang College of Liberal Arts at The New School a second time with a scholarship.
 Torres majored in English literature while he also studied playwriting, graduating in 2011.